 Overview of osv

-The overarching goal of osv (the experimental kernel) is to help you understand operating system implementation at an advanced level.
-The baseline code for osv provides a complete, albeit limited, working operating system, capable of running a single program (loaded from disk) that can receive and print characters to a serial port (keyboard and display).
+provides a complete, albeit limited, working operating system, capable of running a single program (loaded from disk) that can receive and print characters to a serial port (keyboard and display).
 It also contains basic synchronization, process time slicing, memory management, and a file system.

 The lab assignments will task you with adding basic UNIX-like functionality to this baseline in a series of projects:

-3. Implement pipe to supplement the shell.
+to supplement the shell. - Add

-4. Add sbrk and dynamic stack growth.
+and dynamic stack growth.

 There is an additional extension, which is a possibility for your final project, in adding copy-on-write semantics.
 Except for the first lab, these lab assignments require your code to carefully consider data structure synchronization.